Batchaaaaan/Webscraping-projects/JobStreet Scraper/README.md

 ### Information Extracted
 The following are the information extracted while using the scraper:
--Job title
+- Job title
--Company Name
+- Company Name
--Company Location
+- Company Location
--Work Arrangement(if remote)
+- Work Arrangement(if remote)
--Salary
+- Salary
--Benefits
+- Benefits
--Listing Date
+- Listing Date
--Date of Extraction
+- Date of Extraction
--Job Posting URL
+- Job Posting URL

 Note: Not all information have data on it since some fields in the website are not supplied.